All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Doctors usually discover vesicoureteral reflux as part of follow-up testing when an infant or young child is diagnosed with a urinary tract infection.
 If your child has signs and symptoms, such as pain or burning during urination or a persistent, unexplained fever, call your child's doctor.

-After evaluation, your child may be referred to a doctor who specializes in urinary tract conditions (urologist).
+After evaluation, your child may be referred to a doctor who specializes in urinary tract conditions (urologist) or a doctor who specializes in kidney conditions (nephrologist).

 Here's some information to help you get ready, and what to expect from your child's doctor.